cawasser/rccst/README.md

 ### Client

-The clinet is built using [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html).
+The client is built using [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html).
 It can be run at the terminal using:

     shadow-cljs watch :app